 During the exhibition the public was be able to attend the following accompanying events as part of Homerton 250 and the Cambridge Festival of Ideas:

 Monday, 15 October: Tour and public opening of the installation, with artist Elena Cologni.

 Wednesday, 17 October, 5.30-7.30PM: Workshop with artist Elena Cologni – CARE: Connecting Experiences

 Friday, 19 October: Talk and workshop at Gibberd Art Gallery, Harlow, with artist Elena Cologni.

 Sunday, 21 October, 2.00-5.30PM: Symposium – CARE: Historical and Contemporary Perspectives

 This event featured two panels on CARE in the early 20th century and CARE today.
 The first welcomed Peter Cunningham (Homerton College), Francesca Moore (Homerotn College), and Jessica Meyer (Leeds), and was chaired by Melanie Keene (Homerton College).
 The second was chaired by Philip Stephenson (Homerton College), and featured Elena Cologni, Gabi Scardi (Università Cattolica di Milano), and Peggy Watson (Homerton College).

 Saturday, 27 October: Homerton 250 Festival, including a tour of the installation with artist Elena Cologni, and an opportunity to meet Archivist Svetlana Paterson.

-We are grateful for the support of the Moleskine Foundation with this project.
-One of Elena’s sketchbooks will be donated to the Moleskine Foundation Collection in support of their mission.
+We have been grateful for the support of the Moleskine Foundation with this project.
+One of Elena’s sketchbooks has been donated to the Moleskine Foundation Collection in support of their mission.